rayford295/rayford295.github.io/_pages/about.md

 - *Bronze Prize in Hainan Region of the Challenge Cup Student Entrepreneurship Plan Competition in 2020
 - *Second Prize of the 14th iCAN International Innovation and Entrepreneurship Competition South China Region
 - *Hainan University First Class Comprehensive Scholarship
 - *College students with the most innovative spirit and practical ability in Hainan University

+# 👔 Professional Activities and Service
+BOD member of GISphere (https://gisphere.info/), 2024-now
+Student Co-Director of Remote Sensing Specialty Group, American Association of Geographers, 2025-2027 Student Co-Director of Hazards, Risks, and Disasters, American Association of Geographers, 2025-2027 Vice President, Association of Robotics and Artificial Intelligence, Hainan University, 2021-2022

 # 🌎 Miscellaneous
 [comment]: <> ( I am recording some of my works and thoughts in form of blog.)